llmrb/llm-shell/README.md

 code locally (along with any arguments it provides).
 See the earlier demo for an example.

+For security and safety reasons, a user must confirm the execution of all function calls before they happen and also add the function to an allowlist before it will be loaded by llm-shell automatically at boot time.
+See below for more details on how this can be done.

 An LLM function generally looks like this, and it can be dropped into the `~/.llm-shell/tools/` directory.
 This function is the one from the demo earlier, and I saved it as `~/.llm-shell/tools/system.rb`.
-The function's return value is relayed back to the LLM:
+The function's return value is relayed back to the LLM.

 ```ruby
 LLM.function(:system) do |fn|